andreineculau/cv/README.md

 <!-- split -->

-#### `` **about** ``
+#### `` **about me** ``
 > Senior Software Professional | 20+ Years of Experience <br>
 > <br>
 > I am a seasoned software professional with a deep understanding of various technical domains and business sectors.
 My career spans influential roles at industry leaders like Klarna, Cisco, and Tobii, where I have demonstrated strategic leadership in achieving organizational goals.<br>
 > <br>
-> * Product-Driven Problem Solving: Passionate about tackling complex challenges guided by clear product goals.<br>
+> Product-Driven Problem Solving: Passionate about tackling complex challenges guided by clear product goals.<br>
-> * Empowering Teams: Committed to helping team members become the best versions of themselves through openness, trust, purpose, and alignment.<br>
+> Empowering Teams: Committed to helping team members become the best versions of themselves through openness, trust, purpose, and alignment.<br>
-> * Strategic Vision: Leveraging a blend of technical expertise and business acumen to drive innovation and operational excellence.<br>
+> Strategic Vision: Leveraging a blend of technical expertise and business acumen to drive innovation and operational excellence.<br>
 > <br>
 > "A job well done gives inner satisfaction and is the foundation upon which society rests."<br>
 > sv.
 "Ett väl utfört arbete ger en inre tillfredsställelse och är den grund på vilket samhället vilar."<br>